Blog

 Calculate your asset allocation with Sharesight

-If your goal is to create a balanced portfolio, it's important to have a clear picture of your portfolio's asset allocation – especially if you invest across different asset classes, markets or currencies.
-One easy way to determine this is by using Sharesight’s diversity report, which provides investors with a breakdown of their portfolio’s asset allocation based on the classifications of their choice.
+If your goal is to create a balanced portfolio, it's important to have a clear picture of your portfolio's asset allocation.
+One easy way to determine this is by using Sharesight’s diversity report, which provides you with a breakdown of your portfolio’s asset allocation based on the classifications of your choice.
 You can run this report as many times as you like, over any chosen date range, making it a convenient way to track your asset allocation throughout the year and rebalance your portfolio as needed.

-With the diversity report, investors can determine their portfolio’s asset allocation by market, currency, sector, industry, investment type, country, or custom attributes of their choice.
+With the diversity report, you can determine your portfolio’s asset allocation by market, currency, sector, industry, investment type, country, or custom attributes of your choice.

 Track your investment performance with Sharesight

-Sign up for a FREE Sharesight account and start tracking your performance (and tax) today.
+Sign up for a FREE Sharesight account and get started tracking your investment performance (and tax) today.

 FURTHER READING